SaierLaboratory/TCDBtools/manuals/famXpander.md

 * **NCBI non-redundant protein database**
 Given that blast runs locally the NCBI non-redundant (NR) database must be available locally through the environment varaible _$BLASTDB_.
-You can download NR from the NCBI [FTP site](ftp://ftp.ncbi.nlm.nih.gov/blast/db/).
+You can download NR from the NCBI FTP site (ftp://ftp.ncbi.nlm.nih.gov/blast/db/).

 * **_cd-hit 4.6_**
 Visit the [official website](http://weizhongli-lab.org/cd-hit/) to